How to connect your Mac to the internet using Ethernet

 - A message should appear: New Interface Detected.
 Click OK;

-- To make this connection more secure, click on Thunderbolt Ethernet interface > Advanced:
+- To make this connection more secure, click on Thunderbolt Ethernet interface (note that it can be named differently; look for the name next to the

-Now you should be all set up.
-Using the Internet should be as quick whether or not you are connected using WiFi or Ethernet.
+Now, you should be all set up.
+Using the internet should be quick whether or not you are connected using Wi-Fi or Ethernet.

 What happens if I’ve got a slow Ethernet connection?